JoshAtticus/neubot/API.md

 shows login page with OAuth options

 ## Authentication
 neubot supports OAuth2 authentication with Google and GitHub.
-Authentication is optional for basic functionality but required for Spotify integration and higher rate limits.
+Authentication is optional for basic functionality but provides higher rate limits and enables account‑scoped integrations (e.g. Home Assistant).

 To make authenticated requests to the API, you need to include an `Authorization` header with your API token.
 The token should be included as a `Bearer` token.